Course Descriptions (Abbreviated Descriptions)

 ANT 3212– Peoples Around The World

-Explores global cultural diversity with case studies form anthropological field studies.
+Explores global cultural diversity with case studies from anthropological field studies.

 ANT 3241- Anthropology of Religion